vyomasystems-lab/challenges-rohinthram/level2_design/README.md

 The complete log of instrcutions can be found in **result.log**

 ## Verification Strategy
- Verify the functionality of the processor by changing input and the instruction.
-Here the behaviour of the processor is mimicked by the *bitmanip()* from *model_mkbitmanip.py* which we take for granted that the functioning the *bitmanip()* is correct.
+ Change the input and instruction to test the processor's functionality.
+Here the behaviour of the processor is mimicked by the *bitmanip()* from *model_mkbitmanip.py*, which we assume is correct

 ## Is the verification complete ?
- Verification is complete, but there may lot of edge cases for this processor.
+ Verification is complete, but there may be a lot of edge cases for this processor.
 This is a complex design with a ton of different instructions (32 bit).
-The functionality may be working for a given test vector but fail for same instruction with different test vector.
+The functionality may work for a given test vector but fail for the same instruction with a different test vector.